List of Home and Away characters introduced in 2017: Coco Astoni

 Coco, along with Ben and Ziggy supports Maggie when she's diagnosed with cancer.
 Coco and Ryder then start dating, but later broke up when she starts talking to another guy when she was on camp.
 Coco was happy when Ziggy is engaged to Brody Morgan (Jackson Heywood) and was Ziggy's maid of honour at her wedding.
 Whilst Ziggy was on her honeymoon with Brody, Maggie was sick and Coco calls Ziggy to come home.
 Coco and Ryder gets back together, but soon broke up.
 Coco was hurt when Ryder and Raffy starts dating, but gives them her blessing.
 Coco decided to go to boarding school in Cairns, and Ben and Ziggy was happy for her, but Maggie refuses to let her go, but later changes her mind and Coco leaves to go to boarding school.

 Months later, Coco returns to the Bay for Raffy's birthday party and lashes out at Brody for cheating on Ziggy with Simone Bedford (Emily Eskell).
 Coco continues to badmouth about Simone, calling her a "tramp".
 Brody tells Coco that she should be angry at him, not Simone.
 Coco cracks and telling them that they do not deserve to be happy.
 Coco apologise to Raffy for making a scene.
 Coco talks with Ziggy about her new relationship with Dean Thompson (Patrick O'Connor), and she later tells Bella Nixon (Courtney Miller) that it is only a fling.
-Coco later returns to boarding school.
-In 2020, Ben and Maggie called Coco to join them in Italy for a fresh start.
-But Coco declines their offer.
-Ben and Maggie flew to Cairns to see Coco before departing for Italy.
-The following year, Ziggy flew to Cairns to visit Coco for a few days.
+Coco then returns to boarding school.